-The assets of the Company and Group are in the student market and reduced student numbers could impact upon financial performance.
-The Group seeks to mitigate this risk by building excellent long term relationships with its university partner and ensuring up to date in-depth market analysis is completed each year to enable the Company to review its strategic position.
+The assets of the Group and Company are in the student market and reduced student numbers could impact upon financial performance.
+The Group and Company seek to mitigate this risk by building excellent long term relationships with its university partner and ensuring up to date in-depth market analysis is completed each year to enable the Company and the Group to review their strategic position.